selimser/ArduinoStuff/README.md

 # The Magnificent ArduinoStuff Repository
-A collection of Arduino stuff, mostly misc.
-It's more of a personal repository, but feel free to clone, modify, distribute and use wherever at your own risk.
+A collection of Arduino stuff, mostly miscellaneous / left over pieces of codes from previous projects.
+It's more of a personal repository, but feel free to clone, modify, distribute and use as you wish, at your own risk.

-Currently in the repo:
-* DHT22_AM2302
-* On/Off Blinker
-* On/Off Fading
-* On/Off Fading with Flash
-* On/Off Rozzers' Strobe
+Source may contain small snippets from other sources.